Pillowy Sourdough Beignets Recipe

 What flour is best for making sourdough beignets?

-Do I need commercial yeast for this recipe?
+Do I need yeast for making sourdough beignets?

 Storage

-Store leftover sourdough beignets in an airtight container at room temperature for up to 2 days to keep them soft.
-Make sure they’re completely cooled before storing to prevent condensation, which can make them soggy.
+Store cooled beignets in an airtight container at room temperature for up to 2 days.

-f you tried these Sourdough Beignets or any other recipe on my website, please leave a ? star rating and let me know how it went in the comments below!
+If you tried these Sourdough Beignets or any other recipe on my website, please leave a⭐ 5-star ⭐rating and let me know how it went in the comments below!

 Prep Time 25 minutes